-With Windows Vista, Windows 7, and Windows 8, the methods for disconnecting the camera are similar.
+With Windows Vista and Windows 7, the methods for disconnecting the camera are similar.

 - Ensure that no data is being transferred between the camera and the computer. - If the status lamp on your camera is blinking, it means the data transfer is in progress.
-Please wait until the status lamp stops blinking. - Click son the tool bar at the bottom right of your computer screen.
+Please wait until the status lamp stops blinking. - Click so on the tool bar at the bottom right of your computer screen.

 - 3 Click the pop-up message.

-- 4 Click the message box indicating safely removed.
+- Click the message box indicating safely removed.

 - 5 Remove the USB cable.

-Transferring files to your Mac OS
+Transferring files to your Mac computer